VCodecV4L2 C++ library

 Overview

-The VCodecV4L2 C++ library provides hardware video encoding for H264 and JPEG codecs based on the V4L2 API on Linux only.
+The VCodecV4L2 C++ library provides hardware video encoding and decoding for H264, HEVC, and JPEG codecs based on the V4L2 API on Linux only.
 The VCodecV4L2 class inherits its interface and data structures from the open-source VCodec library (source code included, Apache 2.0 license) and also includes the Logger open-source library, which provides functions for printing logs (source code included, Apache 2.0 license).
-VCodecV4L2 uses the V4L2 API and was tested on Raspberry PI4 and Raspberry Zero W2, but it is possible to use the library on other platforms by setting the appropriate encoder device name.
+VCodecV4L2 uses the V4L2 API and was tested on Raspberry PI4, Raspberry Zero W2, and NVIDIA Jetson platforms.
+The platform is auto-detected at runtime.
 The library provides a simple interface to be implemented in different C++ projects.
 The library is written using the C++17 standard and is supplied as source code only.
 The library is a CMake project.
-Encoding time on Raspberry PI 4B (msec):

 |---|---|---|---|